WarrenZhu050413/torchft/tmp/design.md

 DRMap is a crucial part of the design.
 It is the way for the controller to translate from the langauge of the monitoring system (device_uuid) to the language of the training manager (replica_id).

+Currently it is implemented as two separate maps:

+1. device_to_replicas
+2. replica_to_devices

+The invariant is the following:

+If we have replicas that correspond to a device_uuid, then the replica_id should be in replica_to_devices map (though other replica_ids may also map to the same device_uuid).

 Upon manager initialization, it will register itself with the controller.

 DRMap is designed to be as general as possible.
 It is a many to many mapping.
 Each device_uuid can map to many replica_ids and each replica_id can map to many device_uuids.